|The answer to the ultimate question of life, the universe and everything?|

 If you are not a big geek, ignore that part.
 This post explains what all your hair properties mean.
 I suggest going on the Wavy Hair Community, Curl Talk forum on Naturally Curly (or the Long Hair Community for straight hair since Naturally Curly doesn't have a straight hair section) and find people with the same hair properties.
 You can see which products and techniques they use for their hair and try them on your hair.

-If your hair is wavy check the wavy hair biography thread on NC.com Click on these links if your hair is porous and fine, porous and medium, or porous and coarse.
-These NC.com threads help you find someone with similar properties.
+If your hair is wavy check the hair biography file at the Wavy Hair Community (message an administrator to join, you must be a member to view) or the wavy hair biography thread on NC.com Click on these links if your hair is porous and fine, porous and medium, or porous and coarse.
+These threads/files help you find someone with similar properties.
 Pay more attention to the other properties then you do curl pattern.

 Curl pattern is the least important hair property.
 In general, the curlier your hair is, the more moisture it needs.
 Very curly hair will be dryer, because it has more bends, and the cuticle cannot lie flat against the bends.
 When the cuticle isn't flat, moisture escapes.
 People with wavy (type 2) hair often find they need a gel with a harder hold then those with curly hair.
 Different styling techniques will work best for each curl pattern.
 Styling is probably the biggest difference between different curl patterns.
 Also, the straighter your hair, the stronger cleanser you are likely to need.
 Straight hair (1's) will likely need at least an occasional sulfate shampoo.
 Nearly all wavies (2's) need an occasional non sulfate shampoo (low poo).
 Curlies (3's and 4's) are more likely to be able to cowash (conditioner wash) exclusively.